»The UI- and VCS-driven Run Workflow

 Speculative plans for pull requests use the contents of the head branch (the branch that the PR proposes to merge into the destination branch), and they compare against the workspace's current state at the time of the plan.
 This means that if the destination branch changes significantly after the head branch is created, the speculative plan might not accurately show the results of accepting the PR.
 To get a more accurate view, you can rebase the head branch onto a more recent commit, or merge the destination branch into the head branch.

-You can also run speculative plans on demand before making a pull request, using the remote backend and the
+You can also use the CLI to run speculative plans on demand before making a pull request.
+Refer to the CLI-driven run workflow for more details.